Saturday, January 21, 2017

 Mina Miller Edison — 1865 - 1947

-Mina Miller married Thomas Alva Edison in 1886.
-This was the same year that the two began to create their winter estate in Fort Myers.
-During their many years in Fort Myers, Edison enjoyed creating areas for botanical research and family pleasure gardens as well as useful kitchen and truck gardens.
-In fact, Thomas Edison tested more than 17,000 plants for possible sources of rubber and also grew numerous fruits and vegetables such as citrus, mango, and pineapples.
+Mina Miller married Thomas Alva Edison in 1886, the same year they began creating their winter estate in Fort Myers.
+During their many years in Fort Myers, Edison enjoyed creating areas for botanical research, family pleasure gardens, and helpful kitchen and truck gardens.
+In fact, Thomas Edison tested more than 17,000 plants for possible rubber sources and grew numerous fruits and vegetables, such as citrus, mango, and pineapples.

-This area of the Estate was dedicated as a kitchen garden or in Edison’s words, a “garden truck,” where staff could raise plants to use and sell.
+This estate area was dedicated as a kitchen garden or, in Edison's words, a "garden truck," where staff could use and sell estate plants.

 Mina Edison was also very interested in plants and gardening.
-On the estate, she worked with landscape architects to create the beautiful Moonlight Garden as; well as the porch gardens that surrounded the historic buildings.
+On the Estate, she worked with landscape architects to create the beautiful Moonlight Garden and estate porch gardens surrounding the historic buildings.

-In the community, Mina Edison worked to improve Fort Myers through the creation of garden clubs and was an original member of the local Periwinkle Garden Club.
+In the community, Mina Edison worked to improve Fort Myers by creating garden clubs and was an original member of the local Periwinkle Garden Club.

 Edison Family Home Seminole Lodge

-Edison’s plan of a “Floridian bower in the lowlands of the peninsular Eden, with that charmed zone of beauty” was realized as he completed the Seminole Lodge Estate.
+Edison's plan for a Florida estate in the lowlands of the peninsular Eden, with that charmed zone of beauty," was realized as he completed the Seminole Lodge Estate.

-By the fall of 1885 designs were completed and materials for the construction and painting of the houses and laboratory were purchased.
+By the fall of 1885, designs were completed, and materials for constructing and painting the houses and laboratories were purchased.
 Furnishings, linens, books, and fishing gear were selected.
-All materials were sent down from northern cities by several steamships, unloaded, and assembled on-site.
+Several steamships sent all materials down from northern cities, unloaded them, and assembled them on-site.

 On February 24, 1886, Thomas and Mina Miller were married.
 Soon after, the couple traveled down to stay at Seminole Lodge.
-The Florida paradise continued to draw Thomas, and Mina their children, extended family, friends, and business associates for the following 61 years.
+The Florida paradise continued to draw Thomas and Mina, their children, extended family, friends, and business associates for 61 years.

-“The house is a dream and we are living in fairyland,” wrote Mina Edison to her mother, on February 15, 1910.
-In Seminole Lodge, the Edison family found a retreat from the cold of the northern winter, as well as from the busy work and social demands of New Jersey.
+"The house is a dream, and we are living in fairyland," Mina Edison wrote to her mother on February 15, 1910.
+In Seminole Lodge, the Edison family found a retreat from the cold of the northern winter and the busy work and social demands of New Jersey.
 However, Edison continued his research on various projects in Fort Myers.

 Grateful to the local citizens, Mina deeded the property and the homes to the City of Fort Myers in 1947 for $1.
 Seminole Lodge has been open for the public to visit and enjoy since November 1947.